"breezy be good"

 Sully (reg.
 "Soul Approval") is a talented prospect for field and show hunters.
 He has lovely form over fences, super scope, lead changes, is a very good mover, and has even done some BN/N-level XC schooling -- he is VERY brave!
 Very quiet and slow - he just lopes everywhere.
 He jumps what you point him at, in great form.
 He is currently jumping courses to 2'9" in the ring, and hunted over twenty times in the 2017-2018 season with the Piedmont Fox Hounds and Middleburg Hunt, once in the first field and the rest in the hilltoppers/second field.
 He is hunting again with Piedmont this season and has been out in the first field three times.
 Even in his first season, he was consistently used as one of our guest horses for riders new to hunting -- he is that easy!
 He will trot or canter the biggest fences, never pulls, stops and slows down himself to maintain an even pace with the horse in front of him, is happy to lead the group or be towards the back, and stands at checks.

-He raced very briefly (and unsuccessfully) on the flat track, and then was put into steeplechase training, but bowed his RF tendon (mid) last fall and his trainer decided not to try to race him (I think his major case of "the slows" also had something to do with it).
+He raced very briefly (and unsuccessfully) on the flat track, and then was put into steeplechase training, but bowed his RF tendon (mid) fall 2016 and his trainer decided not to try to race him (I think his major case of "the slows" also had something to do with it).
 Based upon his tendon ultrasounds, he is cleared for everything except upper level eventing.
 Sully is easy enough to be finished by a junior or amateur.
 We gave him a few months off after we got him in April to put on some weight, and then started his reschooling last summer.
-He is a very mild cribber when he eats his grain.
+He is a mild cribber when he eats his grain or gets a treat.
 Gets along with everyone, is bottom of the pecking order, and goes out in a mixed herd.